11 March 2025

 Image: A carer smiles at an older woman in a wheelchair while touching her shoulders.

-Starting from 1 July 2025, the Australian Government will introduce the Support at Home program.
+With the Australian Government delaying the start of the new Aged Care Act until 1 November 2025, the Support at Home program will now commence from 1 November 2025.
 This program will replace the Home Care Packages (HCP) Program and the Short-Term Restorative Care (STRC) Programme.
 The Commonwealth Home Support Programme (CHSP) will transition from 1 July 2027.

-Below is a summary of what the Department has released about changes for current HCP recipients.
+While full details are being finalised, here is a summary of what the Department has released about changes for current HCP recipients:

 Image: A carer shows an older couple sitting on a bed how to use a laptop computer.